WWE News: Goldberg Thinks Only A Small Amount Of Fans Were Upset At His Universal Title Win

 Goldberg spoke out on a number of topics on “The Bump,” but a good bit of his focus is on his haters.

-“You can listen to the detractors if you want, but I like to think that they’re a minority and in the end, the true wrestling fans will appreciate what I’m putting myself through so I can try to put a smile on someone’s face and be a superhero.
+“You can listen to the detractors if you want, but I like to think that they’re a minority and in the end, the true wrestling fans will appreciate what I’m putting myself through so I can try to put a smile on someone’s face and be a superhero.”

 “They’ve kinda painted me in the corner of being a heel on this one, but I’m just me.
 It is what it is.”